-Jeong-Bae Son\, Natasha Kathleen Ružić and Andrew Philpott Artificial intelligence technologies and applications for language learning and teaching https://doi.org/10.1515/jccall-2023-0015 Received June 14, 2023; accepted August 21, 2023; published online September 15, 2023
+Jeong-Bae Son, Natasha Kathleen Ružić and Andrew Philpott Artificial intelligence technologies and applications for language learning and teaching https://doi.org/10.1515/jccall-2023-0015 Received June 14, 2023; accepted August 21, 2023; published online September 15, 2023

 Abstract: Artificial intelligence (AI) is changing many aspects of education and is gradually being introduced to language education.
 This article reviews the literature to examine main trends and common findings in relation to AI technologies and applications for second and foreign language learning and teaching.
 With special reference to computer-assisted language learning (CALL), the article explores natural language processing (NLP), data-driven learning (DDL), automated writing evaluation (AWE), computerized dynamic assessment (CDA), intelligent tutoring systems (ITSs), automatic speech recognition (ASR), and chatbots.
-It contributes to discussions on understanding and using AI-supported language education and AI technologies and applications will have a profound impact on language learning and teaching.
+It contributes to discussions on understanding and using AI-supported language learning and teaching.
+It suggests that AI will be continuously integrated into language education, and AI technologies and applications will have a profound impact on language learning and teaching.
 Language educators need to ensure that AI is effectively used to support language learning and teaching in AI-powered contexts.
 More rigorous research on AI-supported language learning and teaching is recommended to maximise second and foreign language learning and teaching with AI.